-- (1) This section applies to a dutiable transaction if - (a) the dutiable transaction relates to dutiable property that is residential property; and - (b) a transferee who is liable to pay duty in respect of the dutiable transaction is a foreign person. - (2) In addition to the duty otherwise chargeable under Part 1, duty is also chargeable on the dutiable transaction at a rate of 8% of the dutiable value of the residential property.

-Part 3A - Additional duty on certain dutiable transactions involving foreign persons s.
-30D the duty chargeable on the dutiable transaction under subsection (2) is chargeable at a rate of 3% of the dutiable value of the residential property.
+- (1) This section applies to a dutiable transaction if - - (a) the dutiable transaction relates to dutiable property that is residential property; and - (b) a transferee who is liable to pay duty in respect of the dutiable transaction is a foreign person. - (2) In addition to the duty otherwise chargeable under Part 1, duty is also chargeable on the dutiable transaction at a rate of 8% of the dutiable value of the residential property. - (2A) Despite subsection (2), if - (a) duty is chargeable under this section on a dutiable transaction; and - (b) the dutiable transaction is the result of a written agreement for sale that was entered into before 1 April 2020 - the duty chargeable on the dutiable transaction under subsection (2) is chargeable at a rate of 3% of the dutiable value of the residential property.